rliu6915/Pennstagram/README.md

 ## Rest API Design
 We use the MVC (Model-View-Controller) Restful architecture.
 Our interactive documentation of the Rest API is in the link below. https://app.swaggerhub.com/apis/cis557group32/Pennstagram/1.2.0

+## Demo
+The demo video is uploaded [here]().
+The demo is just for simple demonstration.
+It does not contain all the features we have.
+If you want to know more about the features, feel free to contact me.

 ## Contributors
 This is a group project done by myself and other two teamates.